What is Casa de Vida?

 Casa Participants are individuals of any faith, race, or ethnicity who are in the early to moderate stages of Alzheimer’s disease or related dementia.
 The cost is $15 per weekly session (Scholarships are available).

 Casa de Vida meets weekly on Wednesdays from 9:30 AM to 1:30 PM.

 Coffee & Conversation

 Yoga or Exercise

 Variety of Activities

-The program is enhanced with weekly themes and monthly programs, such as music performances, creative art programs or music therapy.
+The program is enhanced with weekly themes and monthly programs, Such as music performances and creative art programs.

 For more information contact Ellen Mata, Director of Mission and Older Adult Programs.